 Paint should never be poured down the drain or dumped in the garbage.
 To protect our planet, all hazardous waste must be recycled on-site or be disposed of off-site by an EPA-permitted hazardous waste management company.
-If the facility is a Conditionally Exempt Small Quantity Generators (CESQG), the hazardous waste may be disposed of at a state household hazardous waste regional collection center or Toxic Clean-up Day.
+If the facility is a Conditionally Exempt Small Quantity Generators (CESQG) (or as of July 2017, a Very Small Quantity Generator (VSQG), the hazardous waste may be disposed of at a state household hazardous waste regional collection center or Toxic Clean-up Day.
 A list of other storage and handling requirements can be found online at the EPA website or at your Regional Collection Center.

 Whether your business has one gallon of paint or 50 gallons of paint, disposing of hazardous material properly is an important part of reducing our environmental impact and avoiding potentially hefty fines.